FAQ for Sales Quotes in SAP Cloud for Customer

 You can use text items that allows you to define sub-items.
 If you only enter a product description in its corresponding field without an adding a product ID the item is treated as text item.
 Item number is editable or use in addition item action “Renumber” to change the order of the product lines.

-Sys Currency will be copied from the account’s sales data if it exists.
+The currency will be copied from the account’s sales data if it exists.
 Otherwise system checks on the currency maintained in the org. model for the corresponding sales organization.
 If this also does not exist, currency is derived from the company (Seller party) in the sales quote.
+This determination logic is also valid for the Opportunity currency for the Expected Value.

 Note: The currency (hidden field) can be changed in the quote itself.
 Please assure that “Exchange Rates for Currencies” are part of master data then.